Reknij/DiosicDocEN/articles/installFromDocker.md

       - "/your/data/folder:/data"
       - "/your/library/folder:/library"
 ```
-Start it with docker-compose up -d.
-Please ensure target data and library folder permission is same with you docker-compose.yml user.
+Start it with `docker-compose up -d`.
+Please ensure target data and library folder permission is same with you `docker-compose.yml` user.

 ## docker-cli
 Using docker command line tool: